Skip to Content

 The Roozengaarde garden features over 1,000 varieties of tulips, daffodils, and other spring bulbs, with millions of blooms on display across 25 acres of land.
 Visitors can stroll through the fields, take pictures, and purchase bulbs to take home.

-In addition to the gardens, Roozengaarde also features a gift shop, a flower and bulb market, and a display garden with examples of different garden designs and plant combinations.
+In addition to the gardens, Roozengaarde also features a gift shop, a fresh cut tulip market offering potted tulips (flowers and bulbs), and a display garden with examples of different garden designs and plant combinations.

 Garden Rosalyn

-Garden Rosalyn is in the heart of Skagit Valley and it has a sweeping view of the Cascade Mountains.
+The Garden Rosalyn is in the heart of Skagit Valley, with a sweeping view of the Cascade Mountains.

-Garden Roslyn is an adorable and boutique tulip garden in Skagit Valley.
+Visit Garden Roslyn – an adorable and boutique tulip garden in Skagit Valley.
 Photo credit: Marcie Cheung

-Their tulips bloom during the tulip festival season in April and you can also see dahlias typically beginning in May and lasting until early fall.
+Their tulips bloom during the tulip festival season in April, and dahlias typically begin in May and last until early fall.
 Get your tickets HERE.

 Tulip Valley Farms